21 Lessons Learned In Relationship Break Ups

 Some relationships were never meant to be.
 There are different factors which might make a relationship not to work out.
 One of the reasons as we’ve seen above is when we engage in a relationship with someone who isn’t compatible with us.
 Sometimes, some relationships don’t work out for various reasons which we can or will never know why.
 It seems the two lover birds were never meant to be together.

 Sometimes, it is hard to pinpoint why some relationships never work out.
 Breakups happen for a reason.
 The reason might be obvious or not.
 There are situations whereby none of the exes know why they broke up or why the relationship came to an end.
 They are unable to locate the reason.

 Some relationships were meant to be while others they were never meant to be.
 It is a fact you need to accept if yours didn’t work out, and you’re sure it will never work out even if you reunite.

 Revenge never pays.
 You will feel good but not for long.
 In the long-term you will regret at the action you undertook.
 In any sphere of life revenge never helps as much as many people say revenge is the best you can do to someone who has wrong you.
 It is a sign of cowardliness as it is not a wise decision to undertake.

 The best form of revenge is to forgive your ex and move on with your life.
 Your revenging against your ex is the same as murdering someone.
 You will be happy you revenged but the thoughts of murder will always hunt you.

 Nineteenth: Your Identity

 The last lesson I learned is some people love to be with somebody not they love that somebody.
 It’s tragic when someone loves to be with you.
 This indicates she doesn’t love you.
 The joy of being with you is satisfactorily.
-True love is when somebody loves you not they want to be with you.
+True love is when somebody loves you not she wants to be with you.
 Be careful you don’t fall in love with somebody who wants to be with you.
 Don’t expect the relationship to survive.